Seattle Welding Classes with Program and School Information

 Welding Classes in Seattle

 Students who want to learn welding have some options in the Seattle area.
 This article covers three public schools that are within 25 minutes of the city center.
-At the end of the article, a table compares some important statistics about the schools.
-Following that, learn about a couple of other schools in the area with welding classes.

 - Seattle Community College - South Campus is about 6.5 miles from Seattle's downtown and offers welding certificate and associate's degree programs.